 - Members and guests using the pool must take a soapy shower before entering the pool.

 - Proper swim wear is required, no t-shirts unless authorized by YMCA Staff.

 - Running on the pool deck is NOT allowed.

 - Diving is prohibited.

-- Punching, dunking, rough play or fighting is NOT allowed.
+- Punching, dunking, rough play, and fighting is NOT allowed.

 - No hanging on the lane lines or pool dividers.

-- No one is allowed on the island/no jumping from the island.
+- No one is allowed on the peninsula/no jumping from the peninsula.

-- Food, drink or gum is NOT allowed in the pool area.
+- Food, drink, and gum are NOT allowed in the pool area.

-- Refrain from holding breath or swimming under water for prolonged periods of time.
+- Refrain from holding your breath or swimming under water for prolonged periods of time.

 - Jump in feet first.

 - Non-swimming members and guests are asked to stay in the designated seating/observation area.

 NOTE: The lifeguards on duty have the final say in enforcement of the rules.